AnaFilipaMartelo/Project3/README.md

 4. **Model Selection**:
-   - Chose machine learning models for stock price prediction, a Linear Regression model and a RandomForestRegressor model.
+   - Selected machine learning models for stock price prediction: Linear Regression and RandomForestRegressor.

 5. **Model Training and Evaluation**:
    - Split the data into training and testing sets.